SirMekus/mmuo/Readme.md

 All the above functions can simply be imported and used in your project.

 > Note that these are just class/ID names you can use on the fly without any configuration and that these names, if they conflict with any class/ID name already in use, can be changed to your preference.
-However, you will have to manually register your events
+However, you will have to manually register your events.

 > Also note that proper styling is done with Bootstrap so you may want to include it in your project

 ## Registering Events